 What’s the best way to use essential oils for headaches?

 When it comes to actually using essential oils, say the doctors, you’ve got options.
 If you’re out and about, the easiest thing to do is inhale it.
 Dr. Crystal recommends placing a few drops of the oil into a tissue and breathing into it.
 If you’ve got a carrier oil at hand, like coconut oil, Dr. Elmore says you can mix the two and massage it into your temples or forehead.
-(Placing essential oils directly onto your skin can cause irritation.)
-And for those times when you need a little extra reinforcement, Dr. Crystal suggests “placing a few drops of oil onto a hot or cold compress and applying it to your forehead.”
+For those times when you need a little extra reinforcement, Dr. Crystal suggests “placing a few drops of oil onto a hot or cold compress and applying it to your forehead.”